 On January 12, 2010, the Company issued a warrant to an investment bank to purchase 845,867 shares of the Company's Series C preferred stock at an exercise price of \$2.42729 per share.
 The warrant was issued for banking and financial advisory services provided to the Company.
 The warrant was fully vested upon issuance and expires on the earliest of January 12, 2015, a firm commitment underwritten initial public offering if the lead underwriter requests termination, or, under certain circumstances, a liquidation, dissolution, winding up or change in control as defined in the Certificate of Incorporation.
 The holder of the warrant has the right to exercise the warrant for cash or on a net issuance basis.
-In December 2013, the lead underwriter of the proposed initial public offering requested the termination of the warrant in connection with the offering, and in March 2014, the warrant holder agreed to net exercise the warrant upon the consummation of the offering.
+In December 2013, the lead underwriter of the proposed initial public offering requested the termination of the warrant in connection with the offering, and accordingly it is expected that the warrant will be exercised before or concurrently with the consummation of the offering.